MEDICAL SERVICES

 This depends on the severity of the disease but always begins with a good routine for cleansing the skin and choosing the right products to use on your face.
 Your dermatologist can guide and suggest appropriate OTC products.

-Topical medications include benzoyl peroxide, topical retinoids and combinations with topical antibiotics.
+Topical medications may include benzoyl peroxide, topical retinoids and combinations with topical antibiotics.

 Chemical peels – refer to Chemical Skin Peels under Cosmetic Services.